Eminem, Lana Del Rey Mashup Video Is Popular Despite Past Beef

 In fact, in 2012, Lana Del Rey made a point of saying that she thought Eminem was a good musician, and was quoted by Pop Crush saying Eminem “taught her that music can have intellect and be from a real place.”

-When the incident was discussed in the media, Ms Magazine wrote their own opinion piece on the lyrics Eminem wrote about Lana Del Rey and pointed out he has talked about violence toward his own ex-wife and mother.
+When the incident was discussed in the media, Ms Magazine wrote their own opinion piece on the lyrics Eminem wrote about Lana Del Rey and pointed out that he has talked about violence toward his own ex-wife and mother.
 They concluded by stating the following.

 “We’re talking about Eminem today and we’ll talk about another bad boy tomorrow.
 Until we press pause and give these offenses the weight they deserve—until we stop talking about these guys as though they’re completely removed from the rest of us—the cycle will keep going.”